-Since kids start using computers in their schoolwork and for entertainment from a very young age, it’s important to help them understand the basic parts of a computer.
-Learning the names and basic functions of computer components will empower new and young technology users to communicate effectively with others about the tasks they are using a computer to perform.
+No matter a person's age, it’s important to understand the basic parts of a computer.
+Learning the names and functions of these seven main computer components will help new and young technology users to communicate effectively with others about the tasks they are using a computer to perform.

 Central Processing Unit

 A computer’s central processing unit (CPU) is inside a computer.
 While it’s not something that you actually see while you’re working on the machine, it’s where the work gets done.
 The CPU is what allows the computer to function.
 It uses instructions in the software that is installed on the computer, or that the computer is accessing via the cloud, to execute tasks.
 Processor speed impacts how quickly tasks can be performed.
 This computer part is sometimes referred to as the device’s brain.

 A computer’s hard drive represents its long-term storage capacity.
 Modern computers may have an internal hard drive, which is a mechanical drive that spins.
 Some of the latest model machines have a solid state drive (SSD) instead.
 An SSD is a newer type of long-term storage device that allows for faster retrieval of data.
 Some machines have both a traditional hard drive and an SSD.

 RAM is the acronym for random access memory, which represents a computer’s short-term memory.
 When a computer is actively performing a task, the device is using RAM to do so.
 If you enjoy watching movies or videos on your computer or you tend to keep a lot of applications open at the same time, then you will want a computer that has a lot of RAM.
 The less RAM a computer has, the fewer tasks it can perform at one time and the slower each task will be.